OpenRA/OpenRA/INSTALL.md

 Debian/Ubuntu
 -------------

+:warning: The `mono` packages in the Ubuntu < 19.04 and Debian < 10 repositories are too old to support OpenRA. :warning:

+See the instructions under the *Linux* section above to upgrade `mono` using the upstream releases if needed.

 ```
 sudo apt install mono-devel libfreetype6 libopenal1 liblua5.1-0 libsdl2-2.0-0 xdg-utils zenity wget
 ```

 Fedora
 ------

+:warning: The `mono` packages in the Fedora repositories are too old to support OpenRA. :warning:

+See the instructions under the *Linux* section above to upgrade `mono` using the upstream releases.

 ```
 sudo dnf install "pkgconfig(mono)" SDL2 freetype "lua = 5.1" openal-soft xdg-utils zenity